 BPD-DS, usually referred to as a “duodenal switch,” is a complex bariatric operation that principally includes 1) removing a large portion of the stomach to promote smaller meal sizes, 2) re-routing of food away from much of the small intestine to partially prevent absorption of food, and 3) re-routing of bile and other digestive juices which impair digestion.

 Dr. Mohit Jain and his team is highly experienced and talented.
-We have hired best, professional obesity surgeons who have studied in foreign countries and can help you get fit body.
+We are the team of best, professional bariatric surgeon in Delhi who have studied in foreign countries and can help you get fit body.
 We offer a comprehensive multidisciplinary weight loss program for all who want to loose their weight.
 Our weigh loss advice includes lifestyle, medical and surgical options and is run by a team of dedicated and highly trained professionals in Delhi, India.
-Contact us today for obesity surgery in Central Delhi.
+Contact us today for obesity surgery in Delhi.
 We will be more than happy to give you best surgery in your city.
 Call us +91-9818884729 or mail at firstname.lastname@example.org.